Eviction after a section 8 notice

-Try to reduce your rent arrears below 2 months by the time of the hearing.
+Try to reduce your rent arrears below this level by the time of the hearing.

 Check your notice to see if any other grounds are listed.

-Use this table to check the minimum notice periods if other grounds are used.
+Use this table to check the minimum notice periods under coronavirus rules since 29 August 2020.

 If your landlord starts court action